 - Lose weight – Obesity can put excessive strain on the cardiovascular system, interfering with blood flow to the penis and contributing to other health issues.

 - Quit smoking – Tobacco can impair blood flow and the neuro-signals that direct blood to the penis.

 - Stay physically active

 - Get at least seven hours of sleep a night

 In the event that the blood vessels responsible for an erection have started to deteriorate, whether due to age or overall health, exercise and healthy habits can improve blood flow and provide an effective solution.

-There are a variety of oral and injectable medications available to treat erectile dysfunction.
-Oral medicine typically works by improving the effects of nitric oxide, which is the chemical responsible for relaxing the muscles in the penis that allow the blood to enter the sponge-like tissue.
-These pills do not automatically trigger an erection, but help improve the nerve signals and chemical reactions that are involved with the process.
+Medication: There are a variety of oral and injectable medications available to treat erectile dysfunction.
+Oral medicine typically works by improving the effects of nitric oxide, which is the chemical responsible for relaxing the muscles in the penis that allow the

 Other medications can be administered via injection into the base or side of the penis or via a special suppository applicator.
 These medications can trigger an erection that lasts for 30 minutes to an hour, however, side effects may include pain, bleeding, prolonged erection, or scar tissue.

 Penis Pumps & Implants: When lifestyle changes or medications are ineffective, it is possible to get an erection with a vacuum pump that pulls blood into the penis.
 A tension ring can be placed around the base of the penis to prevent the blood from leaving the penis long enough to have sex.